 Cowdrey's crowning glory

-On the same day, New Zealand's most productive legspinner was born.
+New Zealand's most productive legspinner is born.
 No Kiwi leggie has more than Jack Alabaster's 49 Test wickets, although they did come at a cost of almost 40 each.
 Alabaster's 21 Tests were spread over 16 years, and he never took a five-for.
 His best performance was in Cape Town in 1961-62, when he bowled South Africa to defeat with a couple of four-fors.
-That was his best series - in five Tests he snared 22 wickets.
+That was his best series: in five Tests he took 22 wickets.

 The first known ten-for.
 Kent's Edmund Hinkly took 10 for 48 against an England XI at Lord's.
 He'd taken six in the first innings as well, but despite being skittled for 120 and 74, England won by 55 runs.